succinctlabs/sp1-contract-call/README.md

 First, we create a Rust program that runs the Solidity smart contract call, using the `alloy_sol_macro` interface, the contract address and the caller address.
 This is known as a "client" program and it is run inside SP1 to generate a ZKP of the smart contract call's execution.

 In this example, we use the `slot0` function to fetch the current price of the UNI/WETH pair on the UniswapV3 pool.
+Note that we abi encode the `public_values` -- this is to make it easy later to use those public values on chain.
 The code below is taken from `examples/uniswap/client/main.rs` which contains all of the code needed for the SP1 client program.

 ```
 sol! {